Home

 Conflict Resolution Tips

-Conflict theory states that conflict arises when an individual’s role in the organization (or society) is threatened.
-Wars arise from this premise.
+Conflict theory states that conflict arises when an individual's role in the organization (or society) is threatened.
+(Wars also arise from this premise.)

-Small business is not war (even though it might seem that way sometimes); however conflict can create an unhealthy, stressful climate if not properly managed.
+Small business is not war (even though it might seem that way sometimes) so it is important to manage conflict effectively so that it does not create an unhealthy, stressful climate.

 How to be a Leader in Resolving Conflict:

-If the conflict is understood, it can be effectively managed by reaching a consensus that meets both the individual's and society's needs.
+If the conflict is understood, it can be effectively managed by reaching a consensus that meets both the individual's and organization's needs.

 This results in mutual benefits and strengthens the relationship.
-The goal is for all to "win" by having at least some of their needs met.
+The goal in resolving issues is for all to "win" by having at least some of their needs met.

 A).
 Employee Conflict Perspective: